vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-api.md

 # setup for all of the services.
 Provide your own application.conf on the docker mount with your
 # own settings
 vinyldns {

+  # configure groups whether to enforce unique email address or not
+  membership {
+      groups {
+          # set true to enforce unique email address for every groups
+          enforce-unique-email-address = false
+      }
+  }

   queue {
     class-name = "vinyldns.sqs.queue.SqsMessageQueueProvider"